matansh/fun_with_golang/funwithcontexts/README.md

 What is unique about the approach golang has opted for is that it is an explicit, non global solution \
 Which some would say aligns perfectly with golang's communities general aversion for implicitly and global vars.

-Meaning that we (yes you) need to pass the context around.
+Meaning that we (yes you) need to pass the context around and check its state. \
+Simply canceling a context does nothing unless you explicitly handle the cancellation, \
+**There is no magic mechanism that will stop your execution on context cancellation**

 ## Usage
 ### Creating a context